TrinitroCat/BUCToolkit/Manual/training_input.md

 * `VAL_BATCH_SIZE`: _int_, batch size of validation samples. **Default**: the same as `BATCH_SIZE`.
 * `VAL_PER_STEP`: _int_, the validation frequency.
 Model will validate per `VAL_PER_STEP` training step. **Default**: 10.
 * `ACCUMULATE_STEP`: _int_, the step number of gradient accumulation. **Default**: 1.
+* `DEBUG_MODE`: _bool_, whether to turn on the debug mode, which will output the range of parameters, parameter gradients and gradient differences in each layer, and turn on the _NaN_ check. **Default**: false.

 ## I/O configs
 * `REDIRECT`: _bool_, whether to output training logs to `OUTPUT_PATH` or directly print it to the screen. **Default**: True.